postsent/postsent.github.io/_posts/jeykll/2021-12-11-Jekyll-custom.md

 Copy the content of the generated ``_build/html`` folder and place it to root of the gh-pages branch (nothing else is needed) and then add a empty file named: ``.nojekyll``, then push it.

-Now, add a link from the jeykll page to this notebook page and it's done
+Now, add a link from the jekyll page to this notebook page and it's done

 To preview the html result, see [preview](https://jupyterbook.org/start/build.html)
 # Minor